zijun-zhao/deeplearning.ai/COMS4111/Lecture8_ModuleII.md

 ```

 10. Difference between varchar(12) and char(4)?
-    * varchar is a variable length string, it may have length 0 to 12, any combination of character that has length 0 to 12.
-While car(4) means that it has to have exactly 4 characters, which is a fixed length string.
+    * **varchar is a variable length string**, it may have length 0 to 12, any combination of character that has length 0 to 12.
+While char(4) means that it has to have exactly 4 characters, which is a fixed length string.

 11. Accesing SQL from Programming Languages
-* Question is are you writing the code
+* Question is "are you writing the code"
 * Or are you using the application written by others.

 12. A typical structure of a web application